-therefore subsequently discuss the conditions that lead to either compromise or outright warfare.
-One set of conditions, based on incomplete information, have been well analyzed by economists.
-Another set of conditions, whereby the rewards to fighting are compounded into the future even though there are short-term incentives to compromise, has been barely examined within economics.
+Whereas arming can be considered non-contractible, the possibility of short-term or long-term compromise under the threat of warfare would still be possible and in some cases such contracting prevents outright warfare.
+I therefore subsequently discuss the conditions that lead to outright warfare.
+One set of conditions, based on incomplete information, has been well analyzed by economists.
+Another set of conditions, based on the rewards to fighting that are compounded into the future even though there are short-term incentives to compromise, has been barely examined within economics.

-In the subsequent section I examine a model of the emergence of competing groups out of power vacuum - of anarchy - and use the model to discuss some of the consequences of civil wars.
+In the subsequent section I analyze a model of the emergence of competing groups out of a power vacuum - of anarchy - and use the model to discuss some of the consequences of civil wars.
 In the final section I offer a few preliminary and guarded remarks about policy towards the prevention and cessation of civil wars.

-Since relatively little is written in economics about wars and much less so for civil wars, many important aspects of civil wars will not be discussed here.
+Since relatively little has been written in economics about wars and much less so for civil wars, many important aspects of civil wars will not be discussed here.
 For example, I will refer to issues of ethnicity or class only in passing, certainly not because I consider them unimportant but because these issues are not developed at all within economics and the problem of the formation of groups is a very difficult one.2 These considerations should be at the front of the research agenda but it takes time to develop the sophisticated modeling and empirical scrutiny that they deserve.
+And as emphasized in the survey by Acemoglu, Johnson, and Robinson (2006), conflict, of which civil wars are a quantitatively important component, is a fundamental force in the evolution of institutions themselves and economic growth.